 In fact, Black people didn’t even become full U.S. citizens until 1868; they didn't receive the right to vote until even later, in 1870.
 In the years since, Black people continue to face hurdle after hurdle, including segregation, violence (including the worst racial massacre in U.S. history), voter suppression, and disproportionate policing and incarceration, to name just a few.

 And yet, the history and spirit of Juneteenth make me hopeful.

 At the end of the aforementioned episode of black-ish, during a particularly epic musical number, the show’s protagonist, Dre, rips open his shirt to reveal a black T-shirt that proclaims, “I AM MY ANCESTORS’ WILDEST DREAMS.”
 That quote has stuck with me since I first saw it, and it’s something I’ve found myself reflecting upon deeply these past few weeks.
 I have resources and opportunities my ancestors only dreamt of, and at the same time, we as Black Americans are fighting the same exact battle they were; it just looks different now.

-But like the Black heroes who fought and died for my right to live out their wildest dreams, I will not stop fighting for what’s right.
+Like the Black heroes who fought and died for my right to live out their wildest dreams, I will not stop fighting for what’s right.
 I will not stop pursuing justice and smashing oppression in any form it takes.
 I will continue to lock hands with my Black siblings, both Jewish and of other backgrounds, in this righteous, sacred fight.

 I’ll be celebrating Juneteenth this year, and I encourage my Black Jewish friends to do the same.
 If you have not observed this beautiful day in some way before, consider making this year the first time you do - and be sure to say a Shehecheyanu when you do.